bitovi/funcunit/pages/maven.md

 ## Failing on errors

 To force maven to fail the build on errors, FuncUnit has to exit "hard" with exit code 1 if there's a failure.

-1. Run the js script with the "-e" flag as shown above.
+Run the js script with the "-e" flag as shown above.
 This tells the batch script to exit hard if something throws an error.
-1. Set the failonerror="true" flag in the maven antrun plugin xml, as shown above.
-1. Set the failOnError: true property in settings.js and use the xunit reporter (this is the default).
 If this property is set, xunit will exit with exit code 1 if there are failed tests.